 What Do You Need to Know About Java?

 It doesn’t come as a surprise that Java has been the number one choice of developers in the last 20 years.
 The cross-platform compatibility of Java has been just one of the reasons for it.
-Another reason for its vast application and usage is the fact that Java is easy to learn.
+Another reason for its vast application and usage is the fact that Java development is easy to learn.

 Java is also a client side, object oriented language that is known for its flexibility.
 It’s a perfect representation of the Write Once, Run Anywhere (WORA) approach.
 This is easily applicable by the installation of the Java virtual machine (JVM), enabling computers to run Java programs.
 Java is ideal for bigger projects due to the debugging tools and the richer sets of APIs.